Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 * Similar to C++, Java, etc.
 * Includes inheritance (including MI)
 * Criticized for being difficult to reason about security

 ---v

-## Semantics

-FIXME TODO: IDK if this is really necessary.
-Up to the instructor.

-Stephen: I think some amount of context on semantics is useful before jumping into coding, but obviously a fullblown intro on the language is not feasible (esp. if we want to do the same for Vyper).

-I suggest covering some of the fundamental aspects:

-* Basic types
-* storage vs memory
-* construction (with context of deployment)
-* modifiers (?)

----v